eprog2014/eprog2014.github.io/_posts/2014-11-13-class-invariants.md

 With this new policy, the above example could execute correctly.

-Now follows an example as to why this new policy is too strict as well and how prevents us from doing things we will often want to do in everyday programming.
+Now follows an example as to why this new policy is too strict as well and how it prevents us from doing things we will often want to do in everyday programming.

 {% highlight eiffel linenos=table %}
 -- Scenario: Class Invariant checked before do and after end